ryma2fhir/RYAN-IOPS-FHIR-Test-Scripts/README.md

 validator-test

 ### Quality Control
-errorChecker
-&emsp;Checks for html errors in Simplifier IGs.
+**errorChecker** - Checks for html errors in Simplifier IGs.
 Works on push to this repo
-linkChecker
-&emsp;Checks for url errors in Simplifier IGs.
+**linkChecker** - Checks for url errors in Simplifier IGs.
 Works on push to this repo
-spellChecker
-&emsp;Checks for spelling errors in Simplifier IGs.
+**spellChecker** - Checks for spelling errors in Simplifier IGs.
 Works on push to this repo
-QualityControlChecker
-&emsp;Checks for spelling and conformance of FHIR assets.
+**QualityControlChecker** - Checks for spelling and conformance of FHIR assets.
 Works on push to external FHIR repos

 # Ryan's Notes (to be confirmed)